rottingresearch/linkrot/README.md

 ### extract_urls(text)
 Arguments:

-	text: String of text to extract urls from
+	text: String of text to extract URLs from

 Usage:
 ```python